Looking for great work from home ideas for moms?

 After my grandmother died, it was still that place with just a little less chaos.

-I didn’t have a writing background, in fact, I didn’t have any of the hands-on skills I would need to run this blog.
+I didn’t have a writing background.
+I didn’t have any of the hands-on skills I would need to run this blog.

 What I did have was what I apply to everything I do.

 A love of learning and a willingness to try something new.

 Oh, and my continuous desire to find a way to make money from home so I never have to work for someone else again.